+Commuter Rail:

-Commuter Rail: TriMet inaugurated its commuter rail connection between Beaverton and Wilsonville, known as the Westside Express Service (WES), in February 2009.
+TriMet inaugurated its commuter rail connection between Beaverton and Wilsonville, known as the Westside Express Service (WES), in February 2009.
 The train provides service during morning and afternoon commute hours, serving stops in Tigard and Tualatin (see Freight and Passenger Rail Background Brief for more information).

-Trolleys and Streetcars: Portland and TriMet operate an eight-mile streetcar loop between
+Trolleys and Streetcars:

-Legacy Good Samaritan Hospital and the South Waterfront District.
+Portland and TriMet operate an eight-mile loop between streetcar Legacy Good Samaritan Hospital and the South Waterfront District.
 Streetcars serve 46 stations and run approximately every 12 minutes.
-The Portland Streetcar Loop Project is a 3.3-mile, double-track extension of the existing Portland Streetcar and extended tracks from the Pearl District, across the Broadway Bridge, connecting via Weidler Street to Lloyd Center at NE 7th Avenue, south on MLK Blvd. to OMSI and return north on Grand Avenue to Broadway and the Pearl District.
-The Loop Project provided 28 new streetcar stop locations and opened in Fall 2013.
-The project will eventually extend south across the new Milwaukie Bridge in 2015.
-The 2007 Legislative Assembly provided \$20 million in lottery-backed bonds to support the manufacture of streetcars in Oregon for the new loop.
+The Portland Streetcar Loop Project is a 3.3-mile, doubletrack extension of the existing Portland Streetcar and extended tracks from the Pearl District, across the Broadway Bridge, connecting via Weidler Street to Lloyd Center at NE 7th Avenue, south on MLK Blvd. to OMSI and return north on Grand Avenue to Broadway and the Pearl District.
+The Loop

+Project provided 28 new streetcar stop locations and opened in fall 2013.
+The project will eventually extend south across the new Milwaukie Bridge.
+In 2007, the legislature provided \$20 million in lottery-backed bonds to support the manufacture of streetcars in Oregon for the new loop.
 All cars have been successfully manufactured and delivered.

-Additionally, four vintage trolleys operate Sundays-only on light rail track between Union Station and Portland State University.
+Additionally, four vintage trolleys operate Sundays only on light rail track between Union Station and Portland State University.
 Astoria operates a riverfront trolley between Memorial Day and Labor Day.
-Lake Oswego operates the Willamette Shore Trolley on a six-mile, historic rail line from the city's downtown area into Portland.
+Lake Oswego operates the Willamette Shore Trolley on a sixmile, historic rail line from the city's downtown area into Portland.